Tiny-Earth/DemoSite/site/src/learning.md

 ## Module Goals

+!!! compat ""
     By the end of this module, you will be able to...
     - Define learning and the factors that influence it.
     - Explain the role of prior knowledge and scaffolding in learning.

 ---